 Method of assessment The GCSE course allows there to be two tiers of entry: Higher (targeting grades 9 to 4) and Foundation (targeting grades 5 to 1).
 Three equally weighted papers will be sat on separate dates.
-Paper 1 (Non-calculator): 1 hour 30 minutes Paper 2 (Calculator): 1 hour 30 minutes Paper 3 (Calculator): 1 hour 30 minutes Mathematics is 100% examination based.
-All unit examinations will take place in the Summer Term of Year 11.
+Paper 1 (non-calculator): 1 hour 30 minutes Paper 2 (calculator): 1 hour 30 minutes Paper 3 (calculator): 1 hour 30 minutes Mathematics is 100% examination based.
+All unit examinations will take place in the summer term of Year 11.
 Exam board Edexcel What will you study?
-The GCSE course allows students to extend their knowledge and ability to apply theory and skills through each of the five mathematical strands: Number Algebra Ratio, Proportion and Rates of change Geometry and Measures Statistics and Probability They will draw upon the fundamental content covered during Key Stage 3 and develop these skills further, as well as integrate greater problem-solving opportunities and mathematical reasoning requirements.
+The GCSE course allows students to extend their knowledge and ability to apply theory and skills through each of the five mathematical strands: • Number Algebra Ratio, proportion and rates of change Geometry and measures Statistics and probability They will draw upon the fundamental content covered during Key Stage 3 and develop these skills further, as well as integrate greater problem-solving opportunities and mathematical reasoning requirements.
 Students will also continue to integrate Functional Skills into their learning.
 This will help develop important problem-solving skills and develop links to other curriculum areas.
 These aforementioned skills are key to succeeding after leaving the Academy as they encourage students to become independent learners and identify links between theory and real-life application.
 Functional Skills require learners to use mathematics in ways that make them effective and involved as citizens, to operate confidently in life, to work in a wide range of contexts and to apply and transfer skills in ways that are appropriate to their situation.
 The new curriculum will give students the capacity to identify and understand the role that mathematics plays in the world today.
-Applications of mathematics and solving non-routine problems will be tested across all topic areas ar will make up 25%-30% of the exam paper questions.
+Applications of mathematics and solving non-routine problems will be tested across all topic areas and will make up 25%-30% of the exam paper questions.
 What skills will you Using and applying standard mathematical techniques. develop?
 Reasoning, interpreting, and communicating mathematically.
 Solving problems within mathematics, but also in other contexts.
-Cognitive skills of decision making, reasoning and critical thinking (for example analysing an synthesising).
+Cognitive skills of decision making, reasoning and critical thinking (for example analysing and synthesising).
 What can you do by the end of the course?
 Mathematics will always be an important, core subject to study in school, particularly as more and more subjects come to depend upon mathematical tools in order to access the greater demands of their new specifications.
-There is a national shortage of people with mathematical qualities and skills studying this course will equip you with some of the necessary skills and knowledge to succeed in a variety of jobs and higher education courses, particularly those with an underlying scientific, technic or management emphasis.
-Careers can include Automotive, Biosciences, Business, Construction, Consultancies, Education, Engineering, Financi Services, Government, Healthcare, Insurance, IT & Computing, Manufacturing, Media, Operation Research, Pharmaceuticals, Recruitment, Academic Research, Science.
+There is a national shortage of people with mathematical qualities and skills, studying this course will equip you with some of the necessary skills and knowledge to succeed in a variety of jobs and higher education courses, particularly those with an underlying scientific, technica or management emphasis.
+Careers can include Automotive, biosciences, business, construction, consultancies, education, engineering, financia services, government, healthcare, insurance, IT & computing, manufacturing, media, operationa research, pharmaceuticals, recruitment, academic research, science.